apiaryio/dredd/docs/hooks-python.md

 ## Examples

+More complex examples are to be found in the Github repository [under the examples directory](https://github.com/apiaryio/dredd-hooks-python/tree/master/examples).
+If you want to share your own, don't hesitate and sumbit a PR.

 ### How to Skip Tests

 Any test step can be skipped by setting `skip` property of the `transaction` object to `true`.